Complex and Adaptive Dynamical Systems: A Primer: Deterministic Evolution

-denotes the probabilities of obtaining a genotype ${\bf s}$, when attempting to reproduce an individual with genotype ${\bf s}'$.
+\runinhead{{The} Mutation Matrix} The mutation matrix denotes the probabilities of obtaining a genotype ${\bf s}$ when attempting to reproduce an individual with genotype ${\bf s}'$.
 The mutation rates $Q_\mu({\bf s}'\to {\bf s})$ may depend on a parameter $\mu$ determining the overall mutation rate.
-The mutation matrix includes the absence of any mutation, {\it viz} the transition $Q_\mu({\bf s}'\to {\bf s}')$.
+The mutation matrix includes the absence of any mutation, viz the transition $Q_\mu({\bf s}'\to {\bf s}')$.
 It is normalized.